marschall/read-file-java/README.md

   * This allows us to drastically cut down on string allocations.
 * Use an Eclipse Collections Bag or counting it occurrences of months and first names.
 * Use YearMonth instead of a formatted String for representing a month.
-  * Use Integer.parseInt for parsing the YearMonth instead of DateTimeFormatterBuilder because is drastically cuts down on allocations
+  * Use Integer.parseInt for parsing the YearMonth instead of DateTimeFormatterBuilder because is drastically cuts down on allocations.
+This causes a noticeable speed improvement.